OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part4.md

 c.
 If you don't have developer tools installed, you can find the finished solution package in the [Solution/MapViewerPackages/Exercise 4](../Solution/MapViewerPackages/Exercise%204) folder.
 Download the map-viewer.sppkg file and skip to Step 2.

-If you do have developer tools installed, open a command line program and and browse to the MapViewer folder.
+If you do have developer tools installed, open a terminal (command line) and and browse to the MapViewer folder; you should be in the same folder with the `package.json` file.

 Install the needed Node.js packages using this command: